Paul's seventh novel tells a story of fear, suspicion and sudden death.

 weeks, months or years to complete…"

-In stock and available to order direct from The Sundial Press
+Two copies in stock and available to order direct from us (while available).

 ~ ~ ~ ~ ~

 flames which had not yet established a hold.
 They did not light the

 were too unstable.
 The rays they threw merely touched and let go, like

 fingers.
 The room was large and lofty, there was a gaping hinterland to